This recipe was originally posted November 30, 2019 and has been updated with new images and additional content.

 - Eggs – Really?
 You bet!

-How to cook this Thai Basil Chicken
+How to Make Thai Basil Chicken

 Ok, with that step out of the way, do you have your other ingredients handy?
 This is going to go really fast!